Student Appearance Code

-- Articles of clothing and accessories with inappropriate decorations or advertisements are prohibited.
+- Articles of clothing and accessories with inappropriate decorations or advertisements, or excessively large labels or brands are prohibited.
 Inappropriate decorations or advertisements include, but are not limited to, those that depict the occult, gang membership, death, suicide, violence, drugs, alcohol, lewd or sexual references, anarchy, gothic attire and skulls.
 However, skulls (pirate) in display of school spirit may be permitted with prior approval of the campus principal/designee.

 - Proper undergarments shall be worn and not visible.
 Solid color leggings may be worn only under clothing within dress code.